These Big Mac Sliders taste just like biting into a juicy Big Mac! This slider recipe has that “special sauce” mixed right into the filling!

 Then right before serving heat up the beef filling and mix the sauce in with it while it’s warm.
 That way these sliders are the best tasting, creamiest versions of themselves.
 Like I said, there is mayonnaise in this special sauce recipe so you want it to be fresh when you heat it up with the beef.

-Right before serving assemble the sloppy joe filling onto the buns with the pickles and cheese.
+Right before serving assemble the beef filling onto the buns with the pickles and cheese.
 And yes, if you’ve got picky eaters that for instance don’t like pickles?
 Leave them off.
 They might graduate to that perfect pickle bite sooner or later…

 Looking For More Slider Recipes?